 5. Sleepy Hollow Farm, Cloudland Road, Woodstock

 You’ll never find Sleepy Hollow Farm, Vermont or Sleepy Hollow Farm Woodstock VT on Google Maps or your GPS!
 Enter Cloudland Road in Woodstock on Google to get to this location.
 This route is a photography lover’s dream.
-Since we were driving from Norwich, the route took us through a red colored covered bridge called Taftsville, followed by a narrow stretch of dirt road by a river (again, very scenic).
+Since we were driving from Norwich, the route took us through a red-colored covered bridge called Taftsville, followed by a narrow stretch of a dirt road by a river (again, very scenic).
 Cloudland Road begins with signs for farms and continues all the way up a mini hill.
 Fallen leaves and orange, yellow trees transform the road into a welcoming carpet.
-Keep driving along and the at the end of the road, you’re likely to see photographers with tripods.
+Keep driving along and at the end of the road, you’re likely to see photographers with tripods.
 Get off and look to your right – that breathtaking view is Sleepy Hollow Farm.
 This is the most photographed farm in Vermont.

 Tip: Stay!
 Soak in the views.